chef/chef-web-docs/chef_master/source/config_rb_optional_settings.rst

    Show data after a destructive operation.

 ``knife[:proxy_auth]``
-   Enable proxy authentication to the Chef server web user interface.
+   Enable proxy authentication to the Chef Infra Server web user interface.

 ``knife[:purge]``
-   Entirely remove a cookbook (or cookbook version) from the Chef server.
-Use this action carefully because only one copy of any single file is stored on the Chef server.
+   Entirely remove a cookbook (or cookbook version) from the Chef Infra Server.
+Use this action carefully because only one copy of any single file is stored on the Chef Infra Server.
 Consequently, purging a cookbook disables any other cookbook that references one or more files from the cookbook that has been purged.

 ``knife[:query]``